elia-orsini/coinmarketcap-scraper/README.md

 # coinmarketcap-scraper
 A scraper for CoinMarketCap.
 It returns the most important data about any cryptocurrency listed.

+The scraper is still in development.
+Future plans include the creation of a RESTful API to query the price of crypto assets.

 ## usage
 With the requirements installed, run on your terminal: <br /><br />
 `python3 scraper.py [NAME CRYPTOCURRENCY]`